seanhatton/repronim.org/content/resources/tutorials/estimating-costs.md

 ---
-title: Estimating Cost
+title: Estimating Costs
-linkTitle: Estimating Cost
+linkTitle: Estimating costs
 type: docs
-weight: 15
+weight: 5
 ---

 ## How much will it cost?